Why this is important

 What this means

-We do not know whether using a nasal steroid spray has any benefit in preventing longer-term loss of the sense of smell that is related to COVID-19, or whether it causes any harm.
-We do not have any evidence about other treatments.
+We do not know whether using a nasal corticosteroid spray or nasal drops has any benefit in preventing longer-term loss of the sense of smell that is related to COVID-19, or whether they may cause any harm.
 This review is a 'living systematic review' - meaning that we will keep checking for new studies that might be relevant, and the review will be continually updated when any extra results are available.

 How up-to-date is this review?

 The evidence in this Cochrane Review is current to October 2021.